fmv1992/data_sciences_challenge_01/output/output.md

 *Distinctive features:*

 1. Has the highest averages for 'valor_02', 'valor_03' and 'valor_04'.
-   In respect to these 3 variables all the other groups have much lower averages.
+   In respect to these 3 variables all the other groups have lower averages.

 ![](../output/clustering/cluster_analysis_cluster_mean_of_variables_valor_02.png)